Skip to Content

 What Causes Foals to Change Colors?

-• The Gray Gene: Gray is a dominant modifier gene, not a base color.
-A horse must be born a solid base color (bay, black, chestnut) before the gray gene activates and causes progressive depigmentation.
-If you aren’t sure if your foal carries the gene, you can actually test for it through the UC Davis Veterinary Genetics Laboratory.
+Horse coat genetics ultimately determine how these changes happen as the horse matures.
+The first shed produces a noticeably darker, richer coat because adult horse hair is more saturated with pigment than baby hair.
+The gray gene works differently from all other coat colors — it is a dominant modifier gene, not a base color.
+A horse must be born a solid base color (bay, black, or chestnut) before the gray gene activates and causes progressive depigmentation over years.
+If you aren’t sure whether your foal carries the gene, you can test for it through the UC Davis Veterinary Genetics Laboratory.

-• Homozygous vs. Heterozygous: Horses can carry one copy of a color gene (heterozygous) or two copies (homozygous).
-A homozygous gray horse will always pass the gray gene to its offspring, ensuring the foal will eventually turn gray, regardless of its birth color.
+Horses can also carry one copy of a color gene (heterozygous) or two copies (homozygous).
+A homozygous gray horse will always pass the gray gene to its offspring, ensuring the foal will eventually turn gray regardless of its birth color.
+Even after the adult coat comes in, environmental factors matter — prolonged sun exposure can bleach a dark coat, making a black horse temporarily look like a dark bay or liver chestnut.

 Baby Horse Coat Colors at Birth

 Because newborn foals are usually born a muted version of their true color, identifying their final shade can be tricky.
-Some foals even display “native markings”—like silver hairs around the tail or faint lower leg stripes—that fade shortly after birth but easily fool owners into thinking they have a dun or grulla.
+Some foals even display “native markings” — silver hairs around the tail or faint lower leg stripes — that fade shortly after birth but easily fool owners into thinking they have a dun or grulla.
+Here is what common coat colors actually look like when a foal hits the ground.

 What Color Are Gray Foals Born?

-However, there are tell-tale signs that a dark foal will turn gray as it ages.
-The most guaranteed sign of the graying gene is the presence of white hairs around the eyes (often called “gray goggles”) and the muzzle within the first few weeks of life.
-Gray horses continue to lighten as they age, and by age six or seven, many look entirely white.
+Because gray is a progressive depigmentation gene, gray foals are never born gray.
+They are born their genetic base color — often a very dark, intense version of black, bay, or chestnut.
+The most reliable early sign that a dark foal will turn gray is the presence of white hairs around the eyes (“gray goggles”) and the muzzle within the first few weeks of life.
+Gray horses continue to lighten as they age, and by six or seven years old, many look entirely white.

-Gray foals are born their base color (like this dark bay/black) and develop white “goggles” around the eyes before shedding to gray.
+Gray foals are born their base color (like this dark bay/black) and develop white “goggles” around the eyes before progressively shedding to gray.

 What Color Are Buckskin Foals Born?

+Buckskin foals are notoriously challenging to recognize because they vary so much at birth.
+Many arrive with a musty, yellowish-white, or dull tan coat, with a scattering of black hairs in their mane and tail.
 Most buckskin foals do not show their signature dark leg points until they shed their rough foal coat.
-However, one rule is absolute: a true buckskin will never exhibit red hair in its coat.
+One rule is absolute: a true buckskin will never have red hair in its coat.
 If your baby looks like a buckskin but has a reddish tint, it is likely a light bay.

 What Color Are Bay Foals Born?

-Instead, bay foals exhibit slightly reddish coats, light-colored lower legs, black-tipped ears, and small black patches on the rear of their heels.
+Bay horses are defined by a reddish-brown body and black points (mane, tail, and lower legs).
+Bay foals, however, are rarely born with noticeable black leg points.
+Instead, they exhibit slightly reddish coats, light-colored lower legs, black-tipped ears, and small black patches on the rear of their heels.
 Because their legs are light at birth, they are frequently mistaken for chestnuts.
-They also display “foal fringes”—light-colored outer hairs that outline a foal’s tail before the dark adult tail grows in.
+They also display “foal fringes” — light-colored outer hairs that outline the tail before the dark adult tail grows in.

 Notice the light-colored legs on this bay foal.
 The signature black leg points won’t appear until after the first shed.